bibek12345/DIPC/CloudWorkshop_DIPC_200.md

     - Advanced – Include Initial Load: SELECTED
     - Advanced – Include Replication: SELECTED

-The “Advanced Options” allow you to optionally enable or disable the initial load and/or the on-going schema replication.
+...The “Advanced Options” allow you to optionally enable or disable the initial load and/or the on-going schema replication.

 **Note: If you run into any issues when trying to select a Connection refresh the page manually.
 The Schemas may take some time to appear as well, this is expected.**